Political positions of John McCain: Budget, taxes, and deficits

 While McCain had historically opposed tax cuts in favor of deficit reduction, he supported tax cuts as part of his presidential campaign.
 He said that he would reduce government spending to make up for the tax cuts.

 McCain had declined to sign the pledge of the group Americans for Tax Reform to not add any new taxes or increase existing taxes.
 However, after he lost the presidential election in 2008, McCain became a signer of Americans for Tax Reform's Taxpayer Protection Pledge.
-In 2002, Sen. McCain was one of only two Republicans to twice vote against the permanent repeal of the Estate Tax, and has recently stated opposition to a permanent repeal of the Estate Tax.
+In 2002, Sen. McCain was one of only two Republicans to twice vote against the permanent repeal of the Estate Tax, and had stated opposition to a permanent repeal of the Estate Tax.
 McCain was one of two Republicans who voted against Bush's tax cuts in 2001.
 He opposed accelerating the cuts in 2003, saying that he was not in favor of cutting taxes during a time of war.
 In 2004 McCain appeared on Meet The Press with Tim Russert where he was asked about his opposition to the Bush tax cuts.
 McCain explained himself by saying, "I voted against the tax cuts because of the disproportional amount that went to the wealthiest Americans.
 I would clearly support not extending those tax cuts in order to help address the deficit."
-However, McCain supported the Bush tax cut extension in May 2006, and January 2008 he told Russert that he favors making those tax cuts permanent to prevent an increase in taxes while the economy was "shaky."
+However, McCain supported the Bush tax cut extension in May 2006, and January 2008 he told Russert that he favored making those tax cuts permanent to prevent an increase in taxes while the economy was "shaky."
 He also said that his tax proposal would focus more on middle-income Americans than on the wealthy.

 McCain had stated that he believed in keeping marginal tax rates low, but that lower taxes work best "when accompanied by lower spending."

 In January 2008, McCain said "People talk about a stimulus package.
 Fine, if that's what we want to come up with.
 But stop the spending first."

 In a major economic speech on April 15, 2008, McCain proposed a number of tax reductions and backed away from his pledge to balance the budget by the end of his first term, saying it would take him eight years.
 His speech focused on cuts to corporate tax rates and the extension of the Bush tax cuts, and also called for eliminating the alternative-minimum tax and doubling the value of exemptions for dependents to $7,000.
 This was in contrast to McCain's historical emphasis on deficit reduction in place of tax cuts.
-McCain's proposal for decreasing the federal budget deficit includes reforming the "self-serving largesse that defines the current budget process."
+McCain's proposal for decreasing the federal budget deficit included reforming the "self-serving largesse that defines the current budget process."
 In the speech, McCain said that the savings from eliminating earmarks, reviewing federal programs and other budget reforms would be "on the order of $100 billion annually."

 On July 8, 2008, in an interview, McCain said that "historically when you raise people's taxes, revenue goes down.
 Every time we cut capital gains taxes, there has been an increase in revenues."